 To read more about how ballots are handled during this process, see FAQ questions “What happens if I make a mistake on my absentee ballot itself?” and “Can voting machines correctly detect write-in votes?
 If so, how do the machines count these votes?”

-A totals tape is also a results tape, but a totals tape is the tape printed after a tabulator is done being used for live voting (i.e. when the polls are closed).
+A totals tape is a results tape from a tabulation machine printed after a tabulator is done being used for live voting (i.e. when the polls are closed).
 This tape has the results from that particular machine printed on it.

-The former is important for verifying that there were no votes on the machine prior to it being used for voting, and the latter is important for comparison against totals collected on Election Night.
-This comparison helps ensure that there is no discrepancy between what the machine printed and what was read from it and aggregated into totals.
+The latter is important for verifying that there were no votes on the machine prior to it being used for voting, and the former is important for comparison against totals collected on Election Night in the central system as well as a comparison of total number of ballots recorded by the machine to counts of ATV forms and voted ballots at the precinct.
+These comparisons weave a complicated web of verification that would make faking reported machine results wildly difficult.

 One exception is in nonpartisan contests and municipal contests.
 In those contests, if write-ins are permitted, all written in names are tallied and treated as actual contenders in the contest, however, only write-in candidates that reach a certain threshold of votes (that varies based on a number of factors) are actually included in the final results.

-In between elections in Alamance County, voting machines are under multiple levels of redundant security measures preventing physical access to their storage locations, as well as video surveillance.
+In between elections in Alamance County, voting machines are under multiple levels of redundant security measures preventing physical access to their storage locations, including video surveillance.

-Regular yearly maintenance is performed by vendors to verify that machines are functioning properly mechanically and technically, and prior to each Election county Elections staff performs Logic and Accuracy (L&A) testing on all machines to be used for live voting.
+Regular yearly maintenance is performed by vendors to verify that machines are functioning properly (mechanically and technically), and prior to each Election county Elections staff performs Logic and Accuracy (L&A) testing on all machines to be used for live voting to test the machines logically.

-During this testing, test decks fitting specifications for logical robustness are run through all machines to be used for live voting, and ballot marking devices are verified to contain and print all necessary selections.
+During L&A testing, test decks fitting certain specifications are run through all machines to be used for live voting, and ballot marking devices are verified to contain and print all necessary selections.
 Results are then printed from the tabulators and read in for aggregation just like in a real election.

 Results from the printed tapes are compared to totals read in for aggregation, which are both compared to the totals that the test decks were created to add up to.
 If the totals match across all three places, the machines are certified to be used in the upcoming Election.

-The communication between the counties and state is also tested during an event called the ‘Mock Election’, which ensures that results are being correctly communicated to a state level.
+The communication between the counties and state is also tested during an event called the ‘Mock Election’, where L&A test results are sent to a state level just like on Election Night.
+This also provides the final piece of true ‘End to End’ logic and accuracy testing.

 Once all but the Mock Election has been completed and the machines are certified, they are all sealed with tamper-proof seals until the moment they are used for live voting.
 These seals are designed such that they cannot be removed without damaging them, and are placed on machines such that it is impossible to access the machine without damaging the seals.